wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 The taker is absent.
 Freedom means letting go.
 People just do not care to let go everything.
 They do not know that the finite is the price of the infinite, as death is the price of immortality.
 Spiritual maturity lies in the readiness to let go of everything.
-The giveïng up is the first step.
-But the real giveïng up is in realising that there is nothing to give up, for nothing is your own.
+The giving up is the first step.
+But the real giving up is in realising that there is nothing to give up, for nothing is your own.
 It is like deep sleep — you do not give up your bed when you fall sleep — you just forget it.